 The IMMG has begun a multi-year project to inventory and photograph our entire collection.
 If there is an item that catches your eye, tell us the catalog number and museum staff can direct you to its location or even pull it out of storage for you.
 Over 1,000 cataloged!

 This beautiful rock and mineral collection was donated by the family of Henry and Fumiko Fujii in 1994.
 Henry is a past president of the Owyhee Gem and Mineral Society and was renowned for collecting, cutting and polishing rocks, gems, and minerals.
 The Fujii family has gifted the majority of Henry’s collection to IMMG.
 The remainder was donated to the State of Idaho and resides at Idaho State University in Pocatello, Idaho.
-Our museum’s collection has a wide variety of samples from angel wing agate to zeolite specimens.
+Our museum’s collection has a wide variety of samples from angel wing agate to zeolite.

 Idaho is rich in minerals, and many of these have great economic value.
 Hard-working men and women have been mining Idaho’s minerals for over 100 years.
 View mineral and ore samples from Idaho’s historic mining regions.

 The museum has many interesting artifacts, photographs, and tools of the trade.
 Learn the different types of mining, understand how minerals are extracted, and get a sense of how some of the earliest Idaho miners lived while trying to work their claim.

 Idaho Museum of Mining and Geology has a seismic station to track earthquakes around the world!
 The station consists of a long-period, horizontal pendulum sensor capable of sensing and recording seismic events depending on their magnitude and other environmental conditions.
 The sensor has recorded earthquakes as close as 70 miles (Magnitude 6.5 near Stanley, Idaho in 2020) and as far away as 9,000 miles (Magnitude 7.8 in Nepal in 2015).
 The real-time data of IMMG’s sensor displays the last 24 hours at the museum.
 Another large monitor displays seismic activity across the entire world in real time, highlighting where activity has been concentrated over the last 5 years.